SWR-Bench: Assessing LLM Performance in Real-World Code Review Comment Generation: Evaluation and Study

 In this RQ, we first investigate the performance of studied ACR approaches on \swrbench{}, and each approaches was evaluated using three powerful LLMs, with the exception of SWR-Agent, which was not run with DeepSeek-R1 due to the latter's lack of function call capabilities.
 For each ACR technique, we also report the mean performance metrics across the LLMs it was paired with.
 The detailed results are summarized in Table~\ref{tab:rq2_performance_summary}.

 The results in Table~\ref{tab:rq2_performance_summary} show that SOTA ACR techniques, when paired with SOTA LLMs, are not yet ready for real-world code review deployment based on their performance on \swrbench{}.
 For instance, the top-performing combination, PR-Review leveraged with Gemini-2.5-Pro, achieved an $F1$ score of only 19.38\%.
-A primary factor limiting higher $F1$ scores for all techniques is their low precision, indicative of a high false positive rate.
-This issue is more severe for other four ACR techniques, all of which exhibited precision scores below 10\%.
-This implies that while these ACR techniques can identify some valuable issues (or ``change-points''), their overall effectiveness is severely undermined by an excessive number of false positives.
+A primary factor limiting higher $F1$ scores for all techniques is their low precision, indicative of a high false positive rate. \add{Specifically, the \textit{Avg.
+FP Count} metric reveals that these approaches frequently generate multiple invalid suggestions per pull request, with some combinations (e.g., Hybrid-Review with DeepSeek-R1) producing over 7 false positives on average.} This issue is more severe for other four ACR techniques, all of which exhibited precision scores below 10\%.
+This implies that while these ACR techniques can identify some valuable issues (or ``\cas{}''), their overall effectiveness is severely undermined by an excessive number of false positives.
 Consequently, developers would need to invest considerable additional effort in verifying the validity of the generated reports, hindering practical adoption.
-This observation aligns with findings from previous empirical studies~\cite{gptreview} and further validates the efficacy of \swrbench{} as a benchmark that closely mirrors realistic code review scenarios. \mybox{Conclusion 2}{Current ACR approaches, even when augmented with advanced LLMs, demonstrate limited performance on the \swrbench{}, primarily constrained by high false positive rates.
-This significantly hinders their immediate applicability in practical code review workflows.}
+This observation aligns with findings from previous empirical studies~\cite{gptreview} and further validates the efficacy of \swrbench{} as a benchmark that closely mirrors realistic code review scenarios.